manishemi/manishemi.github.io/_posts/2021-05-02-Transformers.md

 |:--:|
 | Figure 2 : Normalization Formula|

-x = input
+x = Input

-μ = mean of x
+μ = Mean of x

-σ = standard deviation of x
+σ = Standard deviation of x

+z = Normalized output

 #### Decoder:
 The decoder also is composed of a stack of N identical layers.
 It has two sub-layer in each encoder layer, the decoder inserts a third sub-layer, which performs multi-head attention over the output of the encoder stack.
 Similar to the encoder, the decoder has layer normalization.
 In the third sub-layer, we have a different form from another attention mechanism which is the masking method, it ensures that prediction for position i can depend on the known outputs at positions less than i